mePriyansh/RBTransformer/README.md

 | 6 | DREAMER | Binary-Class Classification | Arousal   | With ADASYN                          | [View Models](https://huggingface.co/collections/nnilayy/abl-with-adasyn-rbtransformer-dreamer-binary-arousal-688605f7581ba118ab5ff380)      |

 ---

-## 5. CITATION

-This work is currently **under peer review**.
-A citation will be added here as soon as the paper is accepted or published.

 ## 6. VISUALIZATIONS